-It was a rejection from Lacrelon University.
+It was a rejection from Lacrelon University, which said, “Dear Ms. Avelen, we regret to inform you that we cannot admit you into our University at this time.
+However, there will be opportunities in the future—” Etc. Etc. As if their softened words made a single speck of difference.
 She scowled.
 Added the email to the “what u deserve” folder—a long list of rejections from other universities and scholarship applications from within the past year.
 She kept the folder just to remind her that she shouldn’t expect much, or at least she should be suspicious of the good things that came to her.
 At least, it gave her a thick skin—or so she liked to tell herself.

 “No shit I’m projecting,” the eldest shot back.
 “I would’ve killed for a rack that large as a young’un.
 Add on the pigtails and I could’ve had a real retirement savings.”

 It was always like this.
 The chicken farm ladies doted on her in all the wrong ways.
 Not for her intellectual endeavors, god no. She just smiled through it.
 Relied on the fact that, at the end of the day, her paycheck was higher than the average entry-level worker’s in this town.

 The youngest of the ladies wearing the polka dot blouse stopped Kiri at the exit, holding up a green and yellow floral dress toward her.
 “By the way, I found the perfect dress for you.
 It’s just your color and—”

 “That dress again!
 She’s already tried that one on and rejected it two days ago, ya ditz!” the lady with the frizzy curls interrupted.

 “Ah, then, how about this—”

 “That one, too.
 Yer memory’s goin’ if ya still haven’t given up tryin’ to make her farm mascot material.”